Surprising Facts About Germany

 This makes Germany a pretty popular place for people to retire.
 It’s possible for elderly people to live a great life in Germany and they can enjoy the company of many people in their age group.
 It isn’t uncommon to see people from other parts of the European Union move to Germany in their golden years.

-Germany interesting facts #5
+Interesting Germany facts #5

 Beer Is a Pretty Big Deal in Germany

-Fun facts about Germany need to include a little bit of information on beer.
+Fun facts for Germany need to include a little bit of information on beer.
 Beer is very popular in Germany and, statistically speaking, they consume the second most amount of it in the entire European Union on a yearly basis.
 The only country that drinks more beer than Germany inside of the EU is the Czech Republic.
 Despite being in second place, Germany is usually seen as the most well-known nation for beer in Europe.

 Germany Is Committed to Renewable Energy Solutions

-This might not be as fun to talk about as beer but Germany is pretty well known these days for being committed to renewable energy solutions.
+One of the interesting facts for Germany is that this might not be as fun to talk about as beer but Germany is pretty well known these days for being committed to renewable energy solutions.
 They have moved to decommission any nuclear power plants completely by the early 2020s and they’re replacing them with renewable energy sources.
 European nations are taking the threat of climate change much more seriously than the United States of America and they’re making plans to try to move away from fossil fuels as well.

 Currently, around a third of Germany is powered by renewable energy sources.
 This number is slated to continue to rise as more plants are switched over to different clean energy technologies.
 Germany is likely to remain at the forefront of the renewable energy market and movement for quite some time and could be in a very advantageous position as fossil fuels continue to become more scarce.

-Germany interesting facts #7
+Interesting Germany facts #7

 You Can Thank World War II for Fanta

-If you like Fanta, then you should know that it was brought about directly because of World War II.
+One of the cool facts for Germany is that if you like Fanta, then you should know that it was brought about directly because of World War II.
 A lot of different things happened due to trade restrictions during this war.
 The Coca-Cola company wasn’t able to import the syrup used to make Coke during the war so they were forced to be resourceful inside of Germany.
 Using leftover ingredients, they were able to make a new soft drink with what was available to them.
 Fanta was the result of this experimentation and has become the second most popular soft drink for Coca-Cola outside of America.

 A Significant Amount of Germany Is Still Forested

-Around one-third of the country is still forested even in modern times.
+The next fact about Germany is that around one-third of the country is still forested even in modern times.
 Germany is a very densely populated land as mentioned above.
 It’s pretty astounding to think that there is more space in Germany that could have been used to make cities but has instead been preserved as is.
 In many ways, this shows that the German people have a commitment to maintaining the beauty of the land they have been left by their ancestors.

 The Black Forest is somewhere you should visit if you love natural beauty.
 It’s quite a sight to behold and is going to take your breath away with some of its stunning environments.
 There are a ton of great hiking spots in Germany so people who love the outdoors will feel very at home when visiting.